jMonkeyEngine/jmonkeyengine/README.md

 ## Getting Started

 Go to https://github.com/jMonkeyEngine/sdk/releases to download the jMonkeyEngine SDK.
-[Read the wiki](https://jmonkeyengine.github.io/wiki) for a complete install guide.
+Read [the wiki](https://jmonkeyengine.github.io/wiki) for the installation guide and tutorials.
 Join [the discussion forum](http://hub.jmonkeyengine.org/) to participate in our community, get your questions answered, and share your projects.